 Instagram, started in 2010 and bought by Facebook in 2012, now has about 400 million users.
 The majority of them are teens and millennials, although there has been more recent growth from other age groups.
 Instagram is best used to display high quality images, videos, and live content (with a new feature called "Stories" that looks to compete directly with Snapchat).
 Instagram created the popular "Filters" to easily enhance images and videos before posting them and helped to further popularize the infamous "selfie" pictures.
 Advertising on Instagram is similar to Facebook due to ownership.

-Snapchat, founded in 2011 and still privately owned, now has 150 Million daily users... up a massive amount in just the last year.
+Snapchat, founded in 2011 and now publicly owned (March 2017 IPO), now has 150+ Million daily users... up a massive amount in just the last year.
 Many younger users got started on Snapchat because your posts disappear after 24 hours and very few "older" people used it.
 Snapchat has more advanced and customized Filters and other image modifications when compared with Instagram.
 Besides messaging other users, it is primarily used by advertisers by growing followers and posting pictures and videos.
 You can also pay for custom branded image/video filters or to feature your media.
 Because you can't use any clickable links on posts you share (unless you pay a lot for the advertising), it's much more difficult to measure web traffic or sales generated through Snapchat marketing compared with other more traditional platforms.
 But if you're trying to reach teens and millennials, Snapchat is a big and growing platform to do so.

 LinkedIn, founded in 2002 and just now being purchased by Microsoft, boasts over 400 million users.
 It is primarily for professional networking and Business-To-Business (B2B) marketing.
 In terms of marketing Business-To-Consumer (B2C), you can reach out to some (most likely) higher paying customers... but it's more useful to connect with vendors, company decision makers, and candidates for employment.
 LinkedIn can also be used successfully to promote events and publish PR-friendly content.